Social Media Guide

 • Make sure branding is consistent across all social media (free tools like Canva are a great tool to explore)

-• First impressions count right?
-It’s imperative you complete your bio and the “about” section with engaging and accurate content.
+• First impressions count.
+You should complete your bio and the “about” section with engaging and accurate content.
 Check out this guide!

-• Triple check that all links direct you to the correct destination – ticket sales, landing pages, blogs, etc.
+• Triple-check that all links direct you to the correct destination – unione, landing pages, blogs, etc.

 • Ensure handles are consistent across channels and make them known to everyone using or managing your pages.

-• Bounce off UNE Life, to help promote your Event, Cause, Page, Competition, tag us and add us as co-hosts for events, we’ll help spread the word far and wide (by increasing your reach)
+• Bounce off UNE Life, to help promote your Event, Cause, Page, or Competition, tag us and add us as co-hosts for events, we’ll help spread the word far and wide (by increasing your reach).

 • As a team decide on the brand guidelines and make sure you stick to these.